PAIO-CO-KR/electron-generator/README.md

  - build-linux
  - build-win

-3. you can see all binary at 'dist' folder.
+after build you can see all binary at 'dist' folder.